 The Brazos County Health District operates clinics throughout the county, including the STI Clinic in Bryan, which is located about 5 miles north of College Station.
 This clinic provides testing, treatment, and counseling for infections such as chlamydia, gonorrhea, syphilis, trichomoniasis, and HIV.
 Services are available by appointment only, which patients can schedule by calling the clinic.
 The STI Clinic is open three days per week, with varying hours of operation, and a modest fee is charged for testing services.

 Bryan, TX 77803

-The Texas A&M University Medical Clinic, located in the A.P.
+The Texas A&M University Student Health Services, located in the A.P.
 Beutel Health Center, is staffed by certified physicians, nurse practitioners, psychologists, and physician assistants and provides treatment for ongoing health problems and acute illnesses and injuries.
-Some services it provides to students include diagnosis and treatment for cold and flu viruses, general wellness and sports physicals, and testing and treatment for STDs.
-The clinic also has an on-site pharmacy where prescriptions can be filled.
+Services are only available to current students and include diagnosis and treatment for cold and flu viruses, general wellness and sports physicals, and testing and treatment for STDs.
+The university also has an on-site pharmacy where prescriptions can be filled.
 Appointments are preferred, but healthcare services may also be provided on a walk-in basis if appointment slots are available.
-The clinic also organizes events throughout the year, with STD testing provided for free on a walk-in basis.
+The university also organizes events throughout the year, with STD testing provided for free on a walk-in basis.

 311 Houston Street, Building 520

 Brazos Valley Urgent Care is a walk-in clinic that provides a full array of healthcare services, such as treatment for minor illnesses and injuries, flu vaccines, physicals, and STD testing and treatment.
 The clinic runs standard lab work in its office, and in many cases, results are available before the patient leaves.
 While appointments are only provided on a walk-in basis, clients can check-in online ahead of time for a shorter waiting period.
 The clinic accepts most major health plans and has competitive prices for self-pay clients.